paritytech/canvas/README.md

-# paracon-node
+# canvas-node

-Paracon Node implementation
+Node implementation for Canvas, a Substrate chain for smart contracts.

 To be continued...